jj09/jj09.github.io/_posts/2022-12-15-the-complete-guide-to-full-stack-marn-web-apps-development-mongodb-apollo-graphql-react-nodejs.md

 }
 {% endhighlight %}

-After that you should see the main page with navigation and links to home that displays `Hello` component, and link to books that displays the list of books from MongoDB in a table:
+After that, you should see the main page with navigation and links to home that displays `Hello` component, and a link to books that display the list of books from MongoDB in a table:

 <img src="{{ site.baseurl }}/assets/2022/react-router.gif" alt="React Router navigation" title="React Router navigation" />

 <h3>Create book mutation</h3>

-To insert a new book to MongoDB, we need to create a `Mutation`.
+To insert a new book into MongoDB, we need to create a `Mutation`.

 In GraphQL we can fetch data with `Query`, but to create or modify data, we need to create a `Mutation`.

-Let's start with updating schema.
+Let's start with updating the schema.
 Mutations are in a separate block in the schema.
-We will add `create` mutation that takes `title` and `year` parameters, and returns `Book` object to `src/models/typeDefs.js` file:
+We will add `create` a mutation that takes `title` and `year` parameters, and returns `Book` object to `src/models/typeDefs.js` file:

 {% highlight javascript %}
 import gql from 'graphql-tag';